 Adopting your first Bengal cat is a big decision.
 Adopters are always asking us “What should we expect?”
 Our answer is usually “How much time do you have?”

-“What does that mean, anyways?” you might be asking?
-It means Bengal cats are closer to their wild ancestors, than a typical Domestic cat.
-Domestic cats are descendants of their wilder counterparts, but their lines go back thousands of years.
-Bengal cats are descendants of the Asian Leopard Cat, which was only first outcrossed with a domestic cat in 1963 by the legendary Godmother of the Bengal Breed Jean Mill.
+Bengal cats are descendants of the Asian Leopard Cat, which was first outcrossed with a domestic cat in 1963 by the legendary Godmother of the Bengal Breed Jean Mill.

 The Asian Leopard Cat is shy by nature.
 This is not a gregarious cat, but rather a more solitary, nervous cat.
-When the Asian Leopard was bred with a domestic tomcat, this new breed was born.
+This is why early generation cats do not make great pets.
+When the Asian Leopard was bred with a domestic tomcat, the Bengal breed was born.
 Next the Egyptian Mau was brought in to be part of the breeding program.
 As decades went by, the domestic cat personality began to take over the more “wild” Asian Leopard cat personality.
-And while it is true, that the personality of the domestic cats began to infiltrate the Bengal breed, the Bengal Brain still remains within their primordial brain.
-So whether you have had Bengal cats before, or you are adopting your first Bengal cat, Always remember to respect the Bengal Brain; it will serve you well.
+Today’s Bengals are completely domesticated, and make wonderful feline companions.

 So You Want to Adopt your First Bengal Cat?